snowdj/bradonomics.github.io/_posts/2014-03-01-baseline-report-february-2014.md

 ---
-layout: noimage
+layout: post
 title: February 2014 Expense Report for Chiang Mai Thailand
 headline: Baseline Report February 2014
-modified:
+sub-heading:
-excerpt: Is it possible to live in Chiang Mai Thailand for $500 per month?
+description: Is it possible to live in Chiang Mai Thailand for $500 per month?
-category: Baseline Report
+category: baseline report
-tags: [Chiang Mai, Personal Finance]
-image: Chiang-Mai-Spending-Graph-Feb-2014.jpg
-teaser: Chiang-Mai-Spending-Graph-Feb-2014.jpg
+featured-image:
+permalink:
 ---

 As I've explained before, most of the time I've lived in Thailand I've been a university student so my living expenses have included tuition---this month the bill was due.